Learning with symmetric positive definite matrices via generalized Bures-Wasserstein geometry: Generalized Bures-Wasserstein metric

 where $\bX$ and $\bY$ are SPD matrices and $\trace(\bX)^{1/2}$ denotes the trace of the matrix square root.
 It has been shown in \cite{bhatia2019bures,malago2018wasserstein} that the BW distance \eqref{wasserstein_dist} induces a Riemannian metric and geometry on the manifold of SPD matrices.
-The BW metric between symmetric matrices $\bU, \bV$ on $T_\bX\sS^n_{++}$ is defined as
+The BW metric that leads to the distance (\ref{wasserstein_dist}) is defined as